 While the CADs are available in print and on the web, both expert and lay users find these existing sources complex and difficult to access and comprehend.

-CADINDIA.CLPR.ORG.IN is a website designed to make these debates instantly accessible in a user-friendly manner in three ways:
+CONSTITUTIONOFINDIA.NET is a website designed to make these debates instantly accessible in a user-friendly manner in three ways:

 - Curated and edited content to enhance readability.